aritronath/iMIRAGE/README.md

 The following four matrices should appear after the object is loaded: ga.gex, ga.mirna, hiseq.gex, hiseq.mirna

 ### 1. Filtering training datasets using `filter.exp`to remove gene or miRNAs that are not expressed in most samples using (optional)
 We first remove gene or miRNAs that are not expressed in most samples, as these genes are likely not measured due to technical limitations and may not be reliable expression estimates.
-Ultimately, it is upto the user to decide whether they would like to include the sparse genes or miRNA in their analyses.
+Ultimately, it is up to the user to decide whether they would like to include the sparse genes or miRNA in their analyses.

 ```{r}
 #Here, we filter the miRNA datasets to retain all miRNAs that are expressed above a level of 0 in atleast 75% of the samples